zhixuan-lin/forgetting-transformer/README.md

 pip install --editable .
 ```

-Then install the rest of the dependencies:
+Then install the rest of the dependencies for training and evaluation:

 ```bash
 pip install -r requirements-dev.txt